What are the principles of 'good practice' related to assessment?

 What are the pros and cons of standardized exams versus tests developed by my department?

-A discussion of the advantages and disadvantages of developing your own tests can be viewed here.
-This question was addressed in greater detail in an instructional module created in the spring of 2002.
+This question was addressed in great detail in an instructional module created in the Spring of 2002.

 What are the University's expectations regarding the types of assessment my unit should be conducting?

-What role do faculty members play in assessment?
+What roles do faculty members play in assessment?

 The faculty plays a critical role in defining the expected outcomes of student learning or student development programs.
 The heart of assessment lies in the faculty's willingness to accept responsibility for this role and to work toward effective assessment practices, collaboratively and continuously.